ScottStevenWhite/swan-health/README.md

 **Depends on:**

 - Meal/Recipe/Ingredient definitions.
-- PersonProfile & MealPlan (optional, for comparison).
+- PersonProfile & MealPlan (optional, for plan vs actual comparison).

 ---

 ### 2.6 Meal Planning (1–6+ Week Plans)

-The Meal Planner is the core engine of Swan Health.
+The Meal Planner is the **core engine** of Swan Health.
 Its job is to synthesize **all** relevant information — bodies, goals, budgets, preferences, meds, supplements, equipment, eco goals, family composition — and turn that into **one coherent plan** that real humans can actually follow.

 The key outcome is simple:

 > “Tell me what to cook and how much everyone should eat, so our health, budget, and values are all respected — with minimal thinking from me.”

+We design the planner in **phases**:

+- **Planner v1**: operate at the level of *whole recipes and portions* (no fancy within-recipe re-optimizations).
+- **Planner v2+**: add ingredient-level tweaks and eco-aware substitutions once v1 is solid, explainable, and fast.

 ---